-If you'd like to reach out to us, you can do so by sending us an email at mapsbooks@comcast.net.
-I'm mostly retired and find that being in a rush over old maps and books often creates resistance from the universe.
-Please allow me a business day to reply.
+If you'd like to reach out, you can do so by sending an email to raremapsbooks@gmail.com.
+I'm semi-retired now (but still active), so please allow me a business day to reply.
 I am often away busy outside on weekends and do not return/ respond until Monday afternoon, when I return to work.
+I have learned that being in a rush over old maps and books often creates resistance energy from the Universe.
+Ask yourself, is it really that urgent?

 We receive a steady influx of emails throughout the day, and below are the answers to some of the most frequently asked questions:

 • Is this a reproduction?
-No, no it is not.
-Trying to sell fakes and cheat people is probably one of the worst business models imaginable for countless reasons, so we'll just completely banish that idea now.
+No, it most certainly is not.
+Trying to sell fakes and cheat people online is probably one of the worst business models imaginable for countless reasons, so we'll just completely banish that idea now.
 Everything we handle is original and old!
 Our listings state the date of production (or our best estimate based on 40+ years of first hand up close daily experience).
+If you still think it isn't old or real then please move along.
+It's not the right item for you.

-• Suddenly, presto, the extensive depth and range of exposure produces a type of intuitive expertise.
-This intuitive type of knowing is impossible to describe or acquire in any other fashion or manner than directly hands -on, and certainly not by sitting in front of a computer screen and inspecting digital images of printed images of any age or type.
+• Suddenly, presto, the extensive depth, range and length of exposure produces a type of intuitive knowing or expertise.
+This intuitive type of knowing based upon direct first-hand, up close, tactile and visual experience is key and impossible to describe or acquire in any other fashion or manner than directly hands-on.
+It is certainly not acquired by sitting in front of a computer screen and inspecting digital images of printed images of any age or type or thinking people who handle old books need to wear white gloves (which is nonsense 99% of the time), etc.

 • On a screen, almost everything has the same visual surface patina- the computer pixel glow imparts a subtle visual uniformity to everything.
 In person however, every single old sheet of paper of any kind is somewhat unique, and looks quite visibly different from all other printed material around it.
 As in very different, which is very different from how it looks on a screen.
 And almost always it looks much better and more interesting in person because of this invisible digital aspect.
 It's this internal glow of age patina that each item possesses that is as important as the item itself.
 Virtually everything we offer looks nice in person, you'd be happy to have it around you and look at it when you wanted.